MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-site-to-site-classic-portal.md

 ## <a name="vpndevice"></a>7.
 Configure your VPN device

 Site-to-Site connections to an on-premises network require a VPN device.
-While we don't provide configuration steps for all VPN devices, we do have some information that can be helpful.
+While we don't provide configuration steps for all VPN devices, you may find the information in the following links helpful:

 - For information about compatible VPN devices, see [VPN Devices](vpn-gateway-about-vpn-devices.md).
 - For links to device configuration settings, see [Validated VPN Devices](vpn-gateway-about-vpn-devices.md#devicetable).
 These links are provided on a best-effort basis.
 It's always best to check with your device manufacturer for the latest configuration information.